ucdavisdatalab/Spatial_SQL/README.md

 ### Reproject
 To change the projection of a dataset, you need to use the *Transform* or *ST_Transform* command.

-Let's transform our watershed data into UTM Zone 10 North, the zone that San Fransisco falls into.
+Let's transform our watershed data into UTM Zone 10 North, the zone that San Francisco falls into.

 First, we'll start with a query that results in a returning information (but doesn't make a new table):